|

 What am I doing?

 I am face up.
 I am face down.
 Facing empty.
 Facing blank.
-Facing something
+Facing something without seeing.

 I am bound.
 I am tied.
 I am held.